The academic year (which varies for each institution) normally runs from late August or mid-September to late August or early/late May.

 - Non-refundable application fee of $10-$75.

 Instructions for each application will be different.
 Follow them carefully, paying particular attention to closing dates or deadlines for receipt of completed applications.
-Allow enough time for mail delivery.
 Often the closing date for students from other countries is earlier than for U.S. students.
 Usually applications for scholarships or fellowships must be submitted earlier than applications for admission.

 Try to begin work on applications well before the deadline and submit completed applications two or three months before the closing date.
 This will allow the institutions time to evaluate the application before the peak of the selection period.
 If you are applying to a competitive field or to a selective institution, submit your application as early as possible.
 Many U.S. admissions officers believe that early applications are apt to be considered more favorably than later ones.